 - To what extent does the high spontaneous mutation rate for the mitochondrial genome result from distinctive features of mitochondrial nucleotide metabolism?

 As he continues in semi-retirement, Dr. Mathews has served as lead author of the textbook Biochemistry, published in 2012 in its fourth edition.
-Currently he is completing work, with two coauthors, on Biochemistry: Concepts and Connections, scheduled for publication in late 2014.
-Also he serves on several journal editorial boards, and he continues to teach one or two courses per year.
+More recently he has published, with two co-authors. two editions of a shorter textbook, Biochemistry: Concepts and Connections (2016 and 2019) Also he serves on several journal editorial boards, and he continues to teach one or two courses per year.